ADAPT/Standard/README.md

-# AgGateway's ADAPT Standard documentation

-ADAPT Standard documentation is available at https://adaptstandard.org.

-# ADAPT Standard issue management
+# ADAPT Standard
+The ADAPT Standard is a data schema, set of standard data type defintions and unit of measure abbeviations designed for the business-to-business transfer of agricultural production data.

+It is the successor to the [AgGateway ADAPT Framework](https://github.com/adapt/adapt) released in 2015 that served as a software plugin toolkit to read proprietary files.
+Unlike the earlier toolkit, the ADAPT Standard does not have any software dependencies.
+It is data only.

+For more info, visit https://adaptstandard.org.

-## Introduction
+## Issue management

-The purpose of this repository is to store the ADAPT Standard schema and related documentation, as well as to manage ADAPT Standard issues.
-The ADAPT Standard-related issues are managed in a [GitHub project](https://github.com/ADAPT/Standard/projects/1).
+New topics/issues are managed in a [GitHub project](https://github.com/ADAPT/Standard/projects/2).
 Each issue is in a state as specified below.

-## Supplementary discussion page

-For discussion content that stakeholders feel is not well supported by this repo, consider the following AgGateway Confluence page: [ADAPT Standard changes discussion](https://aggateway.atlassian.net/wiki/x/AwDGxg)

-## GitHub Issue state diagram
+### GitHub Issue state diagram

 ![connectSpec _ ADAPT Standard Issue Management](https://github.com/ADAPT/Standard/assets/2702530/fdfeb1ea-03be-40d6-a4a2-cbac6888db5f)

-## GitHub Issue states and connectCenter CC states
+### GitHub Issue states

 GitHub<br />Issue<br />State | connectCenter<br />CC State | Description
 --- | --- | ---